spyrtan/stock-prediction-models-comparison/README.md

   - MAE (Mean Absolute Error)
   - R² (R-squared)

-  It can also generate visualizations, such as **True vs Predicted** plots.
-  You might also have a function like `save_results(model_name, metrics, plot)` to save the evaluation results.

 ## `results/`
 This folder holds the outputs and results of the project, including:
 - **Tables** comparing model performances (e.g., `.csv`).
 - **Charts** and **plots** (e.g., `.png` files).
 - **Metric reports** and analyses.

-It may also include a **`report.md`** that summarizes the findings and conclusions.

 ## `main.py`
-The entry point of the project.
-Here you can integrate the logic from all scripts and execute the entire pipeline, such as:
+The entry point of the project:
 - Loading and preparing data
 - Training the models
 - Evaluating results